videolan/vlc/share/lua/README.txt

 misc.cachedir(): Get the user's VLC cache directory.

-misc.datadir_list( name ): FIXME: write description ... or ditch function if it isn't usefull anymore, we have datadir and userdatadir :)
+misc.datadir_list( name ): FIXME: write description ... or ditch function if it isn't useful anymore, we have datadir and userdatadir :)

 misc.mdate(): Get the current date (in milliseconds). misc.mwait(): Wait for the given date (in milliseconds).